 Cooperation with other professional orchestras and choirs is an essential part of the orchestra’s activities.
 The orchestra also collaborates with local music classes and students.
 The KSO has been one of the co-producers of the Kuopio Opera and the accompanying orchestra in many other opera productions.
 In addition, the KSO has worked in close cooperation with various music festivals, among others the Savonlinna Opera Festival.

-The Chief Conductor of the KSO as of autumn 2018 was Jaakko Kuusisto, Atso Almila acts as the Second Conductor and Jorma Panula as the Honorary Conductor.
+The Chief Conductor of the KSO as of from the beginning of the year 2023 is Eugene Tzigane, Atso Almila acts as the Second Conductor and Jorma Panula as the Honorary Conductor.

 Kuopio Symphony Orchestra has toured and given guest performances abroad, for example, in Sweden, Denmark, Austria, Japan and China.
 The orchestra has recorded for Warner Music / Finlandia Records, Octavia Records and Alba Records.